dnd 5e warlock handboo

 • Fey TouchedTCoE: While the best spell options here are already available to the Warlock, adding two additional spells per day is essentially two additional spell slots.
 For the Warlock, that’s a significant benefit.
 The 1st-level spell options are difficult, but if you select Hex you can use the daily 1st-level casting of Hex and all that you lose is duration.
 Hex already lasts an hour, and in many cases that’s plenty.
 You’re locked into Misty Step and whatever 1st-level spell you pick, so you want it to be one that you’re going to cast on a daily basis.

-For more advice on Fey Touched, see my Spellcasting Feats Breakdown.
+For more advice on Fey Touched, see our Spellcasting Feats Breakdown.

 • Fighting InitiateTCoE: Blade pact warlocks may enjoy the additional capabilities offered by a Fighting Style.
 Adding Fighting Style (Archery) to a Crossbow Expert build can turn an already high-damage build into a truly frightening offensive threat.
 Interception might be helpful for Pact of the Chain users because negative damage to your familiar may keep it alive more effectively than trying to make attacks miss their sub-13 AC or trying to give them resistance to damage with their single-digit hit points.